Dayton Marketing Firm's Move Into Downtown Spurs Creativity

 Hafenbrack Marketing & Public Relations Showcases Creative Abilities in Designing New Office Space

 DAYTON, Ohio - It all started with a phone call.
-Dave Hafenbrack, CEO of the agency that bears his name, was in his car on the way to look at a new office space when he received a call from a longtime friend and client.
+Dave Hafenbrack, Founder of the agency that bears his name, was in his car on the way to look at a new office space when he received a call from a longtime friend and client.
 The brief conversation on the phone that followed set into motion a chain of events that has revived an historic building, spurred Dayton's creative market and given Hafenbrack's team a chance to create a workspace that is as chic and posh as it is functional.

 "It surprised me to hear from Bob Shiffler.
 He called and said he was reviving a building downtown, heard I was looking for a new space and just wanted me to check out the building before I made a decision," said Hafenbrack.